IamnotTanzania/quizzes/README.md

 ## Solving Guide & Bonus Info
 From levels 1 to 5, there are 3 messages per level.
 Level 6 has one message only.

-The messages that look something like this example:
+The messages will look something like this example:

 oytru dcnanscma eat mdfsufhs forfoms mcofro fmewhalin g